-Spanning Tree (SPT)
+Spanning Tree (STP)

 The Spanning Tree Protocol (STP) is a network protocol developed to prevent loops in networks with multiple devices or switches.
 Loops can occur when multiple connections exist between switches, which can lead to problems such as broadcast storms and network congestion.